broadinstitute/workbench-libs/CONTRIBUTING.md

 Developers should take care to increment library versions when the library changes in ways that may affect users.

 To do this, find the `val xxxSettings =` block in `project/Settings.scala` for the library you are incrementing, and change the string inside the call to `createVersion()` using the scheme outlined below.

 You should also update `README.md` and document your changes and upgrade path at `<yourlib>/CHANGELOG.md`.
 See [keepachangelog.com](http://keepachangelog.com/) for some guidance on the latter.
+For any services you have updated, change the git hash in these files to the string TRAVIS-REPLACE-ME.
+Travis will update this text to the correct hash values.

 ### No version bump necessary